craigmckeachie/a16_setup/readme.md

     In a Mac Terminal prompt or a Windows command prompt, please run this command:

+    > The @16 in the following command is important.
+For this course we need to use that specific version.

     ```
     npm install -g @angular/cli@16
     ```

     - The installation may produce some warnings, but it should not have any errors.
 After running the install command, you can confirm a successful installation by running the command “ng v” (this should report the version of Angular CLI that’s installed).

       - You should have version `16.x.x` of the Angular CLI for the course.
 Note that older versions of the Angular CLI work with older versions of Angular but not Angular 16 used in this course.
       - If you have a previous version of the Angular CLI use the following command to update it:

       ```shell
       npm update -g @angular/cli@16
       ```

-6)  Create a new project with the Angular CLI
+6. Create a new project with the Angular CLI

     - Create an empty directory named ngverify on your machine in a location where you have permissions to create and edit files (for example, `c:\ngverify` OR `c:\users\[username]\Documents\ngverify`)
     - In the Administrator command prompt from the previous step, change the current directory to ngverify